GRGServer/SAMPRacing/README.md

   * Linux or Windows
   * MySQL Server
   * Webserver (To stream the audio files)
-  * x64 Linux only: libc6-i386 (To run the Pawn compiler)
+  * To use Pawn on x64 Linux: 32-bit C Library for AMD64 (*apt-get install libc6-i386* on Debian based Linux distributions)
   * A current [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (To build and execute tools like the Includes Updater)

 ## Used plugins